-Each week for five weeks we’re delving into a myth about organic food and production.
-Read last week’s essay here: No, the Organic Label is Not a Marketing Scam.
-Want the facts first?
-Subscribe to our email list and be the first in the know.
 Like what you see?
-Donate $10 between now and June 1 and get a Regeneration Nation bumper sticker; give $25 and get an organic cotton tote bag.
-For even more live updates, follow us on Facebook, Instagram and Twitter.
+Donate $10 between now and June 30 and get a Regeneration Nation bumper sticker; give $25 and get an organic cotton tote bag.
+For even more updates, subscribe to our email list and follow us on Facebook, Instagram and Twitter.

 Getting Straight on Glyphosate

 Many families choose organic to avoid exposure to toxic chemicals.
 Enter glyphosate.

 Glyphosate is the chief ingredient in the weed-killer RoundUp, one of the most commonly used herbicides worldwide.
 Glyphosate is so ubiquitous in our food, water, and air that it is regularly found in human urine.1

 The toxicity of glyphosate is hotly debated.
 The EPA says glyphosate is safe2; the International Agency for Research on Cancer says glyphosate is a probable carcinogen3.
 Questions about Monsanto’s influence on studies proclaiming its safety abound.